OhadTal25/plant-area-measurement-ai/README.md

 This project segments a single plant rosette from an image, segments them with AI, and calculates their **real-world surface area** using a calibration step.

+A plant rosette refers to the circular arrangement of leaves around the plant center.
+The projected rosette area represents the total visible leaf surface of the plant when viewed from above.
 ---

 ## 🎥 Demo